sabriskay/rick-and-morty-cards-deck/README.md

 `yarn schema:download`

-We are using https://rickandmortyapi.com/graphq API to create and get the character's data.
-It is better in this case to save the schema.
-Run this command to do that and know its structure in deep.
+It project uses graphQL.
+If you make changes on the queries, make sure to run this command to regenerated the types definitions.

 `yarn schema:generate-watch`

-After modify or apply a new queries you must to run it command to generate all the type for your query of interest.
-Then, check the folther `__generated__` 👀 to know the types, structures and method to work properly with the cards desk.
+When you are in development environment, you should be use it command and if you need you can check on `__generated__` 👀 filter the changes.

     .
     │